StonyBrookNLP/elm-perturbations/README.md

 Code for the ACL 2021 paper "Don't Let Discourse Confine Your Model: Sequence Perturbations for Improved Event Language Models"

 The code consists of two parts:
 The first part is the implementation of the sequence perturbations for autoregressive models, gpt-2 in our case.
-The gpt-2 implementaion is based on Huggingface library and the run_language_modeling.py script.
+The gpt-2 implementaion is based on Huggingface library.

 The second part is the implementation of the HAQAE model.
-We have used the implementation in (HAQAE paper) and added the modifications required for perturbations.
-You can find the modified scripts here but please refer to (Noah's work) for the complete implementation of HAQAE.
+We have used the implementation in https://arxiv.org/pdf/1808.09542.pdf and added the modifications required for perturbations.
+You can find the modified scripts here but please refer to github.com/StonyBrookNLP/HAQAE for the complete implementation of HAQAE.

 To run the gpt-2 model, you can use a script similar to: python train.py --train_dataset="train.txt" --eval_dataset="dev.txt" --output_dir="baseline" --num_train_epochs=1